 Note that zephyr.bin produced by the Zephyr SDK may not load via UniFlash tool.
-If encountering difficulties, use the zephyr.elf file and dslite.sh instead.
+If encountering difficulties, use the zephyr.elf file and openocd instead (see below).

 The following instructions are geared towards Linux developers who prefer command line tools to an IDE.

-Download and install UniFlash version 4.1 for Linux.
+Download and install the latest version of UniFlash.

 This should result in a new device “Texas Instruments XDS110 Embed with CMSIS-DAP” appearing at /dev/ttyACM1 and /dev/ttyACM0.

-Update the service pack, and place board in “Development Mode”.
+Update the service pack, and place the board in “Development Mode”.